gtolomei/academic-kickstart/content/post/2020-phd-cfa.md

 ---
-title: 2020 Call for Application to the PhD in Data Science at Sapienza University
+title: PhD in Data Science
-summary:
+summary: 2020 Call for Application to the PhD in Data Science at Sapienza University
 date: "2020-07-02"

 reading_time: false  # Show estimated reading time?